Alex Christofi: Early life

-Christofi was born in Dorset to a British mother and Cypriot father, and grew up in Bournemouth.
+Christofi was born in Dorset to a British mother and a Greek Cypriot father, and grew up in Bournemouth.
 He was educated at Bournemouth School, where his father was a teacher.

 He earned a degree in English from Lady Margaret Hall, Oxford.

 Career

 Before publishing his first novel, Christofi worked as a literary agent for over five years.
 In 2015, he published his debut novel Glass.
 It tells the story of Gunter Glass, a 22-year-old, half-German window cleaner.
 For Glass, he won the 2016 Betty Trask Prize.
 In 2017, he published his second novel, Let Us Be True, about a German-born couple falling in love in post-war France.
-His biography Dostoevsky in Love: An Intimate Life is due for release in January 2021.
+His biography Dostoevsky in Love: An Intimate Life was shortlisted for the Slightly Foxed Best First Biography Prize.

 In 2015, Christofi was appointed commissioning editor for non-fiction at Oneworld, previously working for Conville and Walsh.
 In February 2020, it was announced he would be leaving Oneworld to join Transworld Publishers's non-fiction team as an editorial director in April of that year.